OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 ## Pillar 4.
 Recoverable deployments {#recoverable-deployments}

-Despite your vest efforts with repeatable and verifiable deployments, you will always need to handle production bugs.
+Despite your best efforts with repeatable and verifiable deployments, you'll always need to handle production bugs.
 When this happens, being able to quickly and safely recover is crucial.

 ### Rolling back or forward

 Recovering from an undesirable deployment means choosing whether to roll back to a previous good application version or roll forward to a new version that returns the environment to a desirable state.

-Either solution works with stateless applications, but rollbacks must be treated with care when a database is involved.
+Either solution works with stateless applications, but you must treat rollbacks with care when there's a database involved.

 This is the [advice from the FlyWay project](https://flywaydb.org/documentation/command/undo#important-notes):